stratisMarkou/sample-efficient-bayesian-rl/README.md

 ## WideNarrow

 The WideNarrow MDP has 2N + 1 states and deterministic transitions.
-Odd states except s = (2N + 1) have W actions, out of which one gives r ~ N(μ1, σ1^2) whereas all others give r ~ N(μ2, σ2^2), with μ2 < μ1.
-Even states have a single action also giving r ~ N(μ2, σ^2).
-In our experiments we use μ1 = 0.5, μ2 = 0 and σ1 = σ2 = 1.
+Odd states except s = (2N + 1) have W actions, out of which one gives r ~ N(μl, σl^2) whereas all others give r ~ N(μh, σh^2), with μl < μh.
+Even states have a single action also giving r ~ N(μh, σh^2).
+In our experiments we use μh = 0.5, μl = 0 and σl = σh = 1.

 <p align="center">
   <img src="writeup/png/environments-widenarrow.png" align="middle" width="500" />
 </p>

-where $\btheta$ loosely denotes all modelling parameters, $\s'$ denotes the next-state from $(\s_1, \ac_1)$, $\s{''}$ denotes the next-state from $(\s_1, \ac_2)$ and a', a'' denote the corresponding next-actions.
+where $\btheta$ loosely denotes all modelling parameters, s' denotes the next-state from (s = 1, a = 1), s'' denotes the next-state from (s = 1, a = 2) and a', a'' denote the corresponding next-actions.
 Although the remaining three terms are non-zero under the posterior, BQL, UBE and MM ignore them, instead sampling from a factored posterior.
 The WideNarrow environment enforces strong correlations between these state actions, allowing us to test the impact of a factored approximation.

 ## PriorMDP